marcozan93/marcozan93/README.md

 Most of my work has been done using R, but I am currently learning python 🐍.

-An example of a dashboard creeated using R can be found here https://marcozaninitaly.shinyapps.io/training_load_app/ and on my Github.
+An example of a dashboard created using R can be found here https://marcozaninitaly.shinyapps.io/training_load_app/ and on my Github.

 I am looking to collaborate on prediction projects.